boras-pl/freemiga/README.md

 - root, password: freemiga
 - user, password: brfm
 - F12 goes to the Amiberry menu
 - execute ./expand_partition.sh as root to get a full size of / (there is a bug in v1.1.
-Check the latest version out of the script)
+Check the latest script version out)

 Notes:
 - Should you have any questions, please visit following sites first: